 Then mark the area in the sheet by the mouse with the pressed left key into which the button is drawn.
 The appearance and the descriptive text can be adjusted in the properties by the right mouse button on this object.
-By mouse double-clicking the object, "Visual Basic Editor" is opened and there the "function is preset"
+By left mouse button double-clicking the object, "Visual Basic Editor" is opened and there the "function is preset"

 that will be called after pressing the key (described below).
 Close "Visual Basic Editor", close the design mode (deactivate by clicking the button) and save the application.